liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 publication wouldn't also approve it but we'll do this to demonstrate how the process works.

+Like with Documents and Media folders, workflow is configured for a Dynamic Data List at the list level.
+That is, when you add a New List for users, you can enable workflow for that particular list.
+No Workflow is the default setting, but you can select the Single Approver definition or any definition you uploaded to use in the portal.
+When a user submits an item to a list that was configured to use a workflow, they'll see the item's status as Pending.
+Once the list item has been approved by an administrative user, the status changes to Approved.

 <!--When I try to add a Document to a workflow-enabled folder, I cannot.
 There is no option under Add to add a folder.
 It works for folders not workflow-enabled.
-An alreadt created document cannot be added to a workflow enabled folder either.
+An already created document cannot be moved to a workflow enabled folder either.
 So I couldn't test this step properly.-->

 Navigate to the My Account and click on *My Workflow Tasks*.
-The document that you submitted for publication appears under *Assigned to My Roles* since you're an administrator.
+Documents and Data Lists that you submitted for publication appear under *Assigned to My Roles* since you're an administrator.
 Click *Actions* &rarr; *Assign to Me* next to your document.
-Then click *Actions* &rarr; *Approve* next to the document when it appears in the *Assigned to Me* category.
-That's it--your document has passed through the workflow!
+Then click *Actions* &rarr; *Approve* next to the document or list when it appears in the *Assigned to Me* category.
+That's it--your resources has passed through the workflow!

-### Collaboration

 ## Summary